ash-jc-allen/email-utilities/README.md

 The list of disposable email address providers is sourced from [https://github.com/disposable-email-domains/disposable-email-domains](https://github.com/disposable-email-domains/disposable-email-domains).
 It's worth remembering that new domains are being used all the time, so it's possible that some disposable email addresses may not be detected.
 So please use this functionality with that in mind.

 > [!NOTE]
-> If you wish to keep the list of disposable email domains up-to-date, please check the [Config > Disposable Email Domains List](#disposable-email-domains-list) section below.
-We're providing a nice `FetchDisposableEmailDomains` Artisan command which you can schedule.
+> If you wish to keep the list of disposable email domains up-to-date, please check the [Usage > Commands > Updating the Disposable Email Domains List
+](#updating-the-disposable-email-domains-list) section below.
+The package provides a handy `FetchDisposableEmailDomains` Artisan command which you can schedule.

 ### Role-based Email Addresses